 What is urea and why does it work amazing on cracked skin

-When it is applied to the skin it penetrates the stratum corneum, where it readily absorbs and retains water, thus increasing the capacity of the skin to hold moisture and rehydrate.
+When it is applied to the skin as a product, it penetrates the stratum corneum, where it absorbs and retains water, which increases the capacity of the skin to hold moisture and rehydrate.-The Naked Chemist

-Urea is hygroscopic, which means it is able to bind moisture on to the outermost layer of our skin
+- Urea is hygroscopic, which means it can bind moisture on to the outermost layer of our skin

-The perfect treatment for dry skin, it has anti-itch and anti-microbial properties
+- It’s the perfect treatment for dry skin because it has anti-itch and anti-microbial properties

 What is Urea?

-The urea contained in urea cream is created synthetically from ingredients such as ammonia and carbon dioxide.
+The urea contained in lotion is created synthetically in labs from ingredients such as ammonia and carbon dioxide.

 First, visit your family doctor for a recommendation on what type of product you should use.
-If they tell you to purchase something at the drug store or online you should still be cautious.
-Side effects that may occur include mild stinging, itching and skin rash.
+If they tell you to purchase something at the drug store or online, you should still be cautious.
+Side effects can include mild stinging, itching and skin rash.

-What is the best urea cream over the counter?
+What is the best cream over the counter?